axonivy-market/db-utils/db-utils-product/README.md

 ### Db-Utils GUI

 Most of the demo can be seen in the Db-Utils GUI.
 The GUI has tabs for different operations and a common message area to show results.
+To use the GUI use the `dbadmin` user or create a user having the role `DbUtilsAdministrator`.

 ### Incremental Updates